 Here are two ads I was shown on Instagram in the span of a couple days.
 Different stores, different messaging, but same product.
 These businesses are marketing themselves as fashionable “boutique” stores, while dropshipping the same products from overseas and lacking the personal touch of a true boutique model.

 Thousands of similar “boutique” stores have popped up online in the past few years, all of whom are actually dropshippers.
 This marketing strategy might be profitable in the short-term, but what does the “Boutique Epidemic” mean for traditional retailers and boutique brands in the long-run?
-And more importantly, how does this business model stack up against the traditional brand-building approach?
+And more importantly, how does the "boutique dropshipper" business model stack up against the traditional brand-building approach?

 Dropshipping is a mode of fulfillment where the seller doesn’t actually design the products, store them, or have much control over production.
 In this model, the seller simply takes the order from the buyer to the manufacturer, who directly ships the goods to the consumer.
 In some rare cases, the seller will have a bit of control over the production process, but quality control is still very limited.

 Dropship fulfillment has been a steady source of income for many and a way for inexperienced online sellers to get a taste of what eCommerce is like.
 In fact, in 2017, more than $85 billion were made through dropshipping, amounting to 23% of all online sales from that year.
 Dropshipping is also the main fulfillment model for more than 33% of all online stores.
 In other words, dropshipping contributes to a large part of eCommerce and affects every other player in the eCommerce industry.